Ocular Hypertension: Causes, Diagnosis & Treatment

 Ocular Hypertension Symptoms

 Unfortunately, there are no recognizable symptoms of high eye pressure.
 You can be attentive if you identify with any of the risk factors or causes mentioned above.
-But only a diagnostic eye check-up can detect high eye pressure.
+However, only a diagnostic eye check-up can detect high eye pressure.

 Schedule an appointment at InSight Vision Center for a comprehensive eye exam.